brenden-DS/brenden-DS/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
-I am a budding data scientist passionate about leveraging data to derive valuable insights and drive informed decision-making.
+I am Brenden, a budding data scientist passionate about leveraging data to derive valuable insights and drive informed decision-making.
 With a strong foundation in data analysis, machine learning, and data visualization, I am dedicated to expanding my skills and contributing to innovative projects.

 ## Projects
 Feel free to explore my repositories where I showcase my data science projects.
 From predictive modeling to exploratory data analysis, each project reflects my commitment to applying data science techniques to real-world problems.